 I came to Washington as a White House correspondent at the outset of the Balkan Wars, and have worked for several American and Central European media houses (Radio Free Europe's Hungarian and South Slavic Service, Munich/Prague; Duna TV, Budapest; and Magyar Szó daily, Novi Sad).

 I am a co-founder of the Press Freedom Foundation, a small NGO endeavoring to support independent journalism, especially in areas where there is heavy state interference in media operations.

 Working at the Brookings Institution, I taught statistical computing to graduate students and led the statistical processing of data for nationwide research projects.
 In 1994, I established and, until 2009, directed Brookings's premier outreach vehicle (www.brookings.edu) that quickly became a major source of ideas for policymakers and the media.

-Since 2010, I have been working at Rutgers as Director of the Libraries' Integrated Information Systems department and, since 2011, also affiliated with the Department of Political Science.
+Since 2010, I have been working at Rutgers as Director of the Libraries' Integrated Information Systems and Director of IT at the School of Social Work.
+Since 2014, I have been teaching at the Department of Political Science.